The gut-brain connection

 - Biodynamic massage, which works with the body's vital energy and intestinal peristaltic movement, promoting physical and emotional balance

-Functional Nutrition: Prebiotics, Probiotics and Antioxidants
+Functional Nutrition: Prebiotics, Probiotics, Antioxidants, and Mushrooms

 A balanced microbiome depends on a diet rich in functional foods: